Age verification

-Please note that individual results will vary depending on the individual, their genetics and lifestyle factors, and all surgeries have associated risks.
+Cosmetic surgery is only one option available to individuals considering a change to their appearance.
+It may not be suitable for everyone.
+All surgical procedures carry risks, including potential complications, variable recovery experiences, and unpredictable outcomes.
+The results of any surgery are influenced by a range of individual factors, such as genetics, medical history, lifestyle, diet, and adherence to post-operative guidelines.
 Before proceeding with any surgery, it is advisable to seek a second opinion from an appropriately qualified medical practitioner such as a Plastic Surgeon.
 Dr. Gary Avery (MED0001633092) a registered medical practitioner, with specialist registration in Surgery – Plastic Surgery.
 Dr Avery is also a member of the two leading professional associations for plastic surgeons in Australia, Australasian Society of Aesthetic Plastic Surgeons (ASAPS) and Australian Society of Plastic Surgeons (ASPS).
-Their websites provide additional information regarding plastic surgery in Australia that you might find useful, please visit ASAPS and ASPS
+Their websites provide additional information regarding plastic surgery in Australia that you might find useful, please visit ASAPS and ASPS.

 Thank you all so much for coming along this journey with me.
 I can’t describe how much it means to me to have your help and support.